Andi Zeqiri: Euro 2020 call-up

 Zeqiri pledged his international career to Switzerland after he was named in Switzerland's 29-man preliminary squad for Euro 2020 on 19 May 2021, this also being his first call-up for the Swiss senior side.
 The tournament took place in the summer of 2021, postponed from the previous year as a result of Coronavirus.
 He was an unused substitute in his first match day squad appearance; a 2–1 friendly win at home against the United States on 30 May 2021 in a warm up match for the Euros.
 A day later he was one of three players cut from the squad for the finals.

 He made his national debut on 1 September 2021, coming on as a substitute in the 2–1 friendly victory over Greece at home.

 Personal life

-Zeqiri was born in Lausanne, Switzerland to Kosovan Albanian parents from the village Talinoc i Muhaxhirëve of Ferizaj.
+Zeqiri was born in Lausanne, Switzerland to Albanian parents from the village Talinoc i Muhaxhirëve of Ferizaj.